 I’m slightly scared to write this review as I have a feeling it’s going to generate a strong reaction.
 I’ve thought about posting it several times but backed out.
 Technically Aqua Vale falls into my cheap days out category because a family of 4 can visit for less than £20 (just).
-Aqua Vale is based in Vale Park and you can read my review of that here.
+Aqua Vale is based in Vale Park, Aylesbury and you can read my review of the park here.

 The toddler area is much shallower and warmer than the rest of the pool and it’s separate as well so you shouldn’t get older kids messing around in here.
 There are a couple of little slides in here, a boat for kids to climb into and a dolphin.
 There’s also a massive seahorse that’s supposed to pump water when you move the handle but I think that’s been broken for about 10 years.

 The pool can get VERY busy during the holidays, particularly in the summer.
 They operate a wrist band session system but I’ve never actually been able to figure out how long you get as a session.
 I believe it’s supposed to be 2 hours but that can vary and isn’t implemented at quiet times.
 If you do go when it’s very busy it can be a long wait to go in.

 What people dislike about Aqua VALE SWIMMING pool